jdferreira/data-processing-book/en/module7.md

     for path_id, enzyme_list in path_enzyme.items():
         print('Processing path: ' + path_id)

-        # for each enzyme of that pathway
+        # For each enzyme of that pathway
         for enzyme_id in enzyme_list:
             # Some more debugging information
             print('Processing enzyme: ' + enzyme_id)